MattDodsonEnglish/docs/readme.md

 You can read more about Ghost visibility choices at [Content visibility](https://ghost.org/docs/members/content-visibility/).

----

-### CommentBox Comments
+#### CommentBox Comments

 To enable [CommentBox](https://commentbox.io) as a comments system, open `post.hbs` file and replace line `40` replace with `{{> commentbox}}`.

-The next step is to create a commentbox account.
+The next step is to create a CommentBox account.
 From the dashboard, create a new project by filling your site information.
 You will then receive a *Project ID*.

 Copy that *Project ID*, open the `partials/commentbox.hbs` file, and replace the `my-project-id` value with it.
 That's it.

----

 #### Commento Comments